Frequently Asked Questions

 In Australia music therapists complete a 2 year Masters of Music Therapy degree which includes 640hours of clinical training in four different areas.
 In order to be accepted into the degree, individuals must demonstrate skills in piano, guitar and vocals as well as complete psychology subject prerequisites.
 Upon completion of the course requirements, students must pass a registration examination in order to become a Registered Music Therapist through the Australian Music Therapy Association (AMTA).

 What do you do in sessions?

 Music is non-threatening and structured.
-These are particularly important characteristics for individuals on the autism spectrum who can experience high anxiety and respond positively to structure and predictability.
+These are particularly important characteristics for individuals who experience high anxiety and respond positively to structure and predictability